ddev/ddev/docs/content/users/install/performance.md

         #### Windows-specific NFS debugging

-        * Temporarily disable any firewall or VPN.
+        * Temporarily disable any firewall, VPN, or virus checker.
         * You can only have one NFS daemon running, so if another application has installed one, you’ll want to use that NFS daemon and reconfigure it to allow NFS mounts of your projects.

         1. Stop the running `winnfsd` service with `sudo nssm stop nfsd`.